briandooley/briandooley.github.io/_posts/2019-02-22-ownCloud-user-guide.markdown

 ## Method
 # Installation of ownCloud server
 1. Obtain an image to run on virtualBox.
-Open [https://owncloud.com/download/](https://owncloud.com/download/) in your browser and download the image via the "DOWNLOAD" button in the "Download ownCloud Server" section.
+Open [https://owncloud.com/download/](https://owncloud.com/download/) in your browser and download the image by clicking the "DOWNLOAD" button in the "Download ownCloud Server" section.

 You will be expected to register with ownCloud at this stage in the process.
 Enter your details, making sure that you submit a **valid email address** (this will be used to send your license to) and also ensure that the Download version that you select is the _ownCloud Server Appliance (VirtualBox)_ version.